GabrielGrabalos/GabrielGrabalos/README.md

 # Hello world, I'm Gabriel Grabalos! 👋
+# Passionate Developer and Technology Enthusiast Building Amazing Software.

 ## 🚀 About Me

 I'm a passionate developer and technology enthusiast with a love for building amazing software.
 I enjoy working on both front-end and back-end development and have experience with various programming languages and frameworks.
-I love to explore the limits of programming, and to discover concepts as well as new creative ways of solving any given problem.
+I love to explore the limits of programming and to discover new concepts, as well as creative ways of solving any given problem.

 ## 💻 Technologies

-- Programming Languages: Python, JavaScript, Typescript, Java, C#, C, C++
+- Programming Languages: Python, JavaScript, TypeScript, Java, C#, C, C++
 - Front-end Development: HTML5, CSS3, React
 - Back-end Development: Node.js, Express.js, ASP.NET Core
 - Databases: MySQL, MongoDB, Firebase